So you’ve opened a keyword research tool and found hundreds of keywords you could target.

 Sometimes it’s hard to guess the search intent behind a keyword.

-If someone searches for home gym, they may be looking for home gym ideas (informational intent) or they may want to buy home gym equipment (transactional or commercial intent).
+If someone searches for home gym, they may be looking for home gym ideas (informational intent) or they may want to buy home gym equipment (commercial intent).

 Search engines deal with the same struggle.
 They don’t always know the search intent with 100% accuracy but they do their best to serve results that will most probably satisfy the user based on the large amount of data they have.